oelin/april/readme.md

 Aprils is tiny library for building recursive descent parsers.
 It's only 260 bytes!

-## Parsing for Everyone
+## Writing parsers can be fun

 Parsing is often something shrouded in mystery, obscure words and complicated diagrams.
-While this may be helpful for academics, it's not so helpful for your average Joe trying to parse web pages and learn something cool while doing so.
+While this may be helpful for academics, it's not so helpful for your average Joe trying to parse web pages and learn a thing or two about compilers.
 Aprils aims to demystify parsing so you can write one yourself.

-## Simple parsers.
+## Simple parsers

 In Aprils, a parser is just a function which takes an input string and returns a new string along with some data.
 The simplest type of parser is one which just matches a [regular expression](https://brilliant.org/wiki/regular-expressions/).